-The Forest School originated in Demark and is based on the idea that children can develop enthusiasm for education through appreciation of nature.
+The Forest School originated in Demark and is based on the idea that children can develop enthusiasm for education through an appreciation of nature.

 It has shown that a pupil’s confidence and social skills improved over time.
 Forest School is an inspirational process that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.

-We believe that elements of the Forest School programme are important for the all-round development of our pupils, as well as providing the opportunities for them to grow in confidence, self-esteem and independence.
+We believe that elements of the Forest School programme are important for the all-round development of our pupils, as well as providing opportunities for them to grow in confidence, self-esteem and independence.